 - 1½” foam comfort layer

-- Foam has 3 zones specifically designed to contour to your head and neck, back and hips
+- Foam has 3 zones specifically designed to contour to the head and neck, back and hips

 - $1,599.99 for a Queen